AI for Email Marketing: Changes & Strategies to Watch for in 2026

 With the EU AI Act expanding in 2026 and privacy regulations tightening globally, marketers can no longer treat consent as a checkbox.
 Transparency around AI usage in email campaigns is becoming a legal and ethical requirement, not just a best practice.

-Update your privacy policies to clearly reflect how AI is used in your email program.
-Provide visible, easy opt-in and opt-out options.
-Collect first-party and zero-party data through value exchanges – quizzes, preference centers, loyalty programs, rather than relying on third-party tracking that’s rapidly disappearing.
-Brands that build consent and transparency into their email strategy now will be better positioned as regulations continue to tighten.
+Update your privacy policies to clearly explain how AI is used within your email marketing program.
+Provide visible, easy opt-in and opt-out options, and prioritize first-party and zero-party data collected through preference centers, loyalty programs, and interactive experiences instead of relying on disappearing third-party tracking.
+Businesses that build trust through responsible AI usage today will be better positioned for sustainable customer engagement and long-term growth.

 Best AI Tools for Email Marketing in 2026 (Top Platforms to Consider)